 Vegetarian, vegan, and gluten- or lactose-free diets are welcome.

 There is electricity but no indoor plumbing.
 Expect pit latrines and cold bucket showers.

 When gardens are not within walking distance, volunteers ride to work on the back of a motorcycle.

-No more than 2 volunteers are placed together in this placement.
+No more than 3 volunteers are placed together in any village placement.

 We are ready to match your skill and interest with a locally-led organization seeking help.